 Features: Graceful foliage, deer resistant, drought-tolerant, can be mown.

-Uses: Massed planting, naturalizing, bog gardens, water gardens, container gardens, lawn substitute, native plant collections.
+Uses: Massed planting, naturalizing, bog gardens, water gardens, container gardens, lawn substitute, native plant collections, butterfly habitat.

 Comments: Carex pensylvanica - also known as Pennsylvania Sedge or Oak Sedge - is native to Central and Eastern U.S. It has narrow, dark green foliage 1/8" wide and 12".
 Blades are evergreen in Southern states.
 Spreading slowly by underground rhizomes it produces a fine ground cover in dry shade.
 White flowers in late Spring are followed by seed heads.
 Though insignificant, they add interest and texture.